jamesbeadle/OpenFPL/README.md

 Make note of the deployed SNS governance canister id from the sns_canister_ids.json file.

-3. In the sns-testing solution VSCode terminal run the following command to set the ICP/XDR exchange rate:
+3. In the same sns-testing linux terminal, run the following command:

 ```bash
 ./set-icp-xdr-rate.sh 10000